tytydraco/yessleep/out/I_currently_have_70k_dollars_of_hush_money_to_not_talk_about_my_first_day_at_my_new_school.md

 "Alright!" a guard boomed, situating himself in front of us.
 "We're going to start the induction process.
 If either of you have anything to offer us, you better talk fast."
 Immediately, the other A's stumbled into a clumsy looking line.
 I tried to raise my hands to tell them that I did not belong there, and if I did, there had been some fucked up kind of mistake– before I was being sandwiched between two other kids.

 I was so close to them, the three of us pancaked together, a dull pain throbbed in the back of my head.
 This pressure is something I can't put into words.
-It fucked with my head, with my thoughts  fraying my vision.
-When I pressed my cuffed hands to my nose and lips, they came back glistening intense red.
+It fucked with my head, with my thoughts, my vision fraying.
+I couldn't hear anything, only the buzzing rattling in my ears.
+When I pressed my cuffed hands to my nose and lips, they came back glistening intense red dripping from my fingers.
+These kids were going to kill me.

-When my body swayed forwards, the pressure coming off the off the boy in front, only flung me back, and I wondered if my brain was going to explode if one of them shoved into me.
+When my body swayed forwards, the pressure coming off the off the boy in front only flung me back.
+They were like magnets, retracting and repelling, and I wondered if my brain was going to explode if one of them stumbled into me.
 Unfortunately for me, I had no idea what was going on, slowly suffocating between two equally powerful pressures.

 My ears popped, and I could hear nothing but my own shaky breaths as the line in front of me got shorter.

 I started drifting back to fruition as I got closer to the front, my cloudy vision clearing a little.
 I didn't notice it until I stared down at the ground, and found myself standing in pooling crimson bleeding across dead grass.

 It was thick and red, like the ground itself was wounded.
 I couldn't move.

-Trapped between two powerful pressure's keeping me in place, all I could do was focus on keeping the perfect distance away from the both of them, the soles of my shoes turning the same shade as the grass.
+Trapped between two powerful walls of pressure keeping me in place, all I could do was focus on keeping the perfect distance away from the both of them.
+But I couldn't think.
+My brain was cotton candy.
+I turned my attention to my converse, the soles turning the same shade as the grass.
 I didn't notice I was at the front of the line until the voice sliced into me, jerking my head up.

 "Nicholas Leviathan," the guard called out, and the guy in front of me stumbled forwards, relieving me only slightly from his pressure.
+I sucked in a breath, my lungs filling with air once again.
 The boy's head was bowed, but I could see his lips were moving, fingers tightening into fists.
 The guard's lips curved in amusement.

 "Stand down, Nicholas," he said, chuckling.
 "I know your father, and I don't think he'd want you to step out of line."